WORKNIGHTS: SUNDAYS 4-7 PM

 2523 George Nick Connor Dr., New Orleans LA 70119

 Interested in helping out at B2P?
 We encourage you to drop in to our worknights and help us respond to prisoners’ letters and wrap packages.
-No need to RSVP.
-All are welcome: feel free to stay for a single worknight, come back every week, or ask us about joining our group.
+All are welcome: volunteers do not need to sign up, register, or RSVP.
+You can just show up to 2523 George Nick Connor Dr., New Orleans, LA 70119 any Sunday between 4 and 7 p.m.
+Feel free to stay for a single worknight, come back every week, or ask us about joining our group.
 Check our Facebook page for updates and additions to our worknight schedule.
 Parking is limited.
 Please be courteous of our neighbors and do not park in their driveways.

 B2P also welcomes a variety of groups including universities, interfaith groups, and community service organizations.
 We welcome groups of up to 12 people.
 Please contact us ahead of time if possible to let us know to expect you.

 Are you a great grant writer?
 A successful fundraiser?
 An excellent journalist, photographer, blogger, or musician?
 Have other special skills and talents you want to share?
 Let us know.

 To give you an idea of what goes on at a worknight here are the Package Preparations Instructions for Volunteers.

 1. Open letter and read requests.
 If the letter is a request for anything besides reading materials ask a collective member for assistance.